 committee; minimum of four members for a doctoral dissertation committee).
 It is the

-student's responsibility to ensure that all members of their committee are current
+student's responsibility to ensure that all committee members are current members

-members of the graduate faculty.
-Students should not defend their final document
+of the graduate faculty.
+Students should not defend their final document until all

-until all faculty members, whether on campus or outside the university, have been
+faculty members, whether on campus or outside the university, have been granted graduate

-granted graduate faculty status.
-(Click here for a current listing of all graduate faculty members and for the Faculty Committee
+faculty status.
+(Click here for a current listing of all graduate faculty members).

 The University of Memphis maintains six levels of graduate faculty: full, associate,